TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/CustomExtensionRepository.rst

 .. note::

-   This section is only relevant for Classic Mode installations, as Composer Mode installations use the download functionality of Composer.
+   This section is only relevant for Legacy installations, as Composer Mode installations use the download functionality of Composer.